 The demand for mental health treatments far exceeds the current Texas workforce capacity to deliver services.
 There are only 853 child and adolescent psychiatrists in Texas and 203 of Texas' 254 counties lack a single child and adolescent psychiatrist (80%).
 Approximately 350 of HHSC's state funded hospital beds are closed primarily due to lack of behavioral health staffing (UTHealth Houston provides psychiatric telehealth services to the state hospitals; however, many of their staff issues are with the availability of onsite nursing and psych tech staffing).
-The waitlist for competency restoration continues to grow pushing the average waiting time (in county jails) for non-max security beds to over 237 days.
+The average waiting time for competency restoration (in county jails) for non-max security beds to over 237 days.
 The total waitlist as of June 2024 was approx. 1,850 persons for both max and non-max security beds.
 For perspective, the waitlist was approximately 900 in 2019.